JaneBuzJane/AO3PromptMemeSkimmer/README.md

 ![image](https://user-images.githubusercontent.com/23597622/154349772-ee07bd91-c6c3-428e-a9dc-4a724b5d7b31.png)

 Then, enter a username and password.
-These fields are used to generate prompt URLs and claim statuses.
+These fields are used to log into AO3 to actually scrape the site, and are critical to generating prompt URLs and claim statuses.
+You can use your own, or you can use an invite from your own account to create a new one.

 🔴 Important: This data is **completely private** - I, the project owner, have no way of knowing what you put in this field.
 It is entirely local to your machine and I will never see it.